Optimised Trotter Decompositions for Classical and Quantum Computing: Introduction

 Overall it turns out that Trotter decompositions tend to be more robust in practice than predicted by conservative error bounds.
 Both references~\cite{PhysRevX.11.011020,Heyl_2019} found that the theoretical error bounds tend to be much larger than the actual errors, especially for local observables.
 Moreover, in~\cite{PhysRevX.11.011020} tighter error bounds have been derived, but even they readily overestimate the empirical errors by an order of magnitude in some cases.
 In \Cref{sec:numerical_experiments} we observe that these discrepancies between theory and practice strongly depend on the particular decomposition scheme and this phenomenon has yet to be explained.

 At the time of writing Trotterizations for quantum computing are a particularly active area of research.
+For instance, it has been shown that an arbitrary function can be approximated on a quantum computer using Fourier-based quantum signal processing~\cite{silva2022fourierbased} that relies solely on real-time evolution oracles of the form $\eto{\im t H}$.
+The methods discussed in this work provide a means to efficiently implement these oracles.

 Quantum devices suffer from physical errors in addition to the algorithmic errors introduced through the decomposition.
 The physical errors are mostly determined by the number of operations performed, requiring a trade off between physical (as few gates as possible) and algorithmic errors (as many gates as possible)~\cite{Endo_2019,Dborin:2022zdd}.
 This implies that optimised decompositions necessitating less cycles for a given precision are even more advantageous for simulations on real quantum devices.

 A highly optimised time evolution method for quantum computing that technically does not rely on Trotter decompositions at all has been derived in the references~\cite{optimised_circuits} and~\cite{classical_opt_circuits} independently.
 The authors numerically minimise the Frobenius norm of the difference between the exact operator and the ``brickwall circuit'' formed by quantum gates for a fixed short evolution time.
-The obtained circuits perform extremely well compared with the canonical Trotter methods.
+In both cases different numbers of layers are explored and the obtained circuits perform extremely well compared with the canonical Trotter methods.
+In particular~\cite{classical_opt_circuits} demonstrates that not only the error coefficient but also the order can be improved compared to the canonical Trotterization.
 However, the optimisation process itself scales badly with the system size (especially in~\cite{optimised_circuits}) and has to be repeated for every given choice of parameters.
-The focus in~\cite{optimised_circuits} lies on deep and therefore particularly efficient circuits while in~\cite{classical_opt_circuits} only up to three layers are considered.
-The optimisation in~\cite{classical_opt_circuits}, however, is sped up significantly by the use of a matrix product operator (MPO) ansatz using only a Taylor expansion up to first order instead of the full exponential operator.
+The optimisation in~\cite{classical_opt_circuits} is sped up significantly by the use of a matrix product operator (MPO) ansatz using only a Taylor expansion up to first order instead of the full exponential operator.

 Ref.~\cite{variational_circuits} presents a compromise between optimisation and scalability for systems with translational invariance by tuning quantum circuits on a subsystem and scaling the results up subsequently.
 An emphasis is put on the restrictions posed by noisy quantum gates that strongly favour a smaller total number of gates.